Wood pellet grills provide your backyard with the same benefits this technology offers a home when incorporated into a stove.

 Traeger is responsible for the original patents that brought pellet grilling to backyards globally.
 The company started producing the first grills in this category in the 1980s.

 Traeger dominated the industry for 20 years because of its patent on pellet grilling.
-After their exclusive rights expired in 2006, several competitors entered the sector with new innovations and features that initially challenged this original brand.

 When you compare the structure, engineering, and overall design of a Traeger grill to others, you find the same technology in almost every product.
-That means you have a decision to make.

 Camp Chef vs. Traeger: Side-by-Side Comparison